Course Settings allows you to manage course details like appearance, metadata, scheduling, and gradebook settings.

 - Technical note: If you create activities through the XLI API, activities that require only viewing are non-gradable item’s whose type is AssetLink or Resource.

-- Automatically assign zero scores to past-due activities (The zero is assigned when the due date passes even if students are allowed to late submissions.)
+- Automatically assign zero scores to past-due activities Admins and Teacher-Authors have the ability to automatically assign zero scores to past-due activities at the course level (The zero is assigned when the due date passes even if students are allowed late submissions.)

 - Hide teacher names in student reports (If not hidden, teacher(s) first and last names appear in various places the student Grades tool.)